compose-spec/compose-spec/03-compose-file.md

 specific and MAY include command line flags, environment variables, etc.

 The Services top-level element supports a `profiles` attribute to define a list of named profiles.
-Services without a `profiles` attribute set MUST always be enabled.
-A service MUST be ignored by the Compose implementation when none of the listed `profiles` match the active ones, unless the service is explicitly targeted by a command.
-In that case its `profiles` MUST be added to the set of active profiles.
+Services without a `profiles` attribute set must always be enabled.
+A service must be ignored by the Compose implementation when none of the listed `profiles` match the active ones, unless the service is explicitly targeted by a command.
+In that case its `profiles` must be added to the set of active profiles.
 All other top-level elements are not affected by `profiles` and are always active.

-References to other services (by `links`, `extends` or shared resource syntax `service:xxx`) MUST not automatically enable a component that would otherwise have been ignored by active profiles.
+References to other services (by `links`, `extends` or shared resource syntax `service:xxx`) must not automatically enable a component that would otherwise have been ignored by active profiles.
 Instead the Compose returns an error.